LLM/Agent-as-Data-Analyst: A Survey: INTRODUCTION

-$\bullet$ \textit{\underline{Graph Data.}} Graph data represents entities and inter-dependencies to model complex network semantics, presenting challenges due to vast search space and complex path reasoning.
-There are databases and specified query language for graph data ~\cite{blazegraph, graphdb}.
-So \llm can also serve as the interface between natural language and graph query language.
-Techniques like agent~\cite{liang2024natnl2gql}, fine-tuning and prompt engineering~\cite{liang2024aligning} are introduced for \llms' better comprehension of the graph structure and language syntax.
-And for semantic analysis based on the graph, The mainstream methods are reflect the ideas of RAG\cite{zhang2022subgraph}, agent~\cite{luo2025kbqa} and fine-tuning~\cite{ye2024instructglm}.
+$\bullet$ \textit{\underline{Graph Data.}} Graph data represents entities and their inter-dependencies to model complex network semantics, posing challenges due to its vast search space and intricate path reasoning.
+Specialized graph databases and query languages~\cite{graphdb,blazegraph} enable direct access, while LLMs can serve as natural language interfaces for generating graph queries.
+Techniques such as agent-based frameworks~\cite{liang2024natnl2gql}, fine-tuning, and prompt engineering~\cite{liang2024aligning} enhance the model’s understanding of graph structures and query syntax.
+For semantic-level graph analysis, mainstream approaches leverage concepts from RAG~\cite{zhang2022subgraph}, agent-based reasoning~\cite{luo2025kbqa}, and fine-tuning~\cite{ye2024instructglm} to improve graph-aware comprehension and reasoning.

 \textbf{LLM/Agent for Semi-structured Data Analysis.} Semi-structured data lies between unstructured text and fully structured relational databases.
 It typically contains some organizational structure but does not conform to rigid schemas.